-- A defect of the DNA excision repair system in the sulfur metabolism results in a low content of sulfur and cystine in hair in patients with trichothiodystrophy.
+- Due to a defect in the DNA excision repair system in sulphur metabolism, there is a low level of sulphur and cystine in the hair of patients with trichothiodystrophy

-- Trichothiodystrophy (TTD) is divided into TTD-A, TTD-B and TTD-D depending on the 3 genloci.
+- Trichothiodystrophy (TTD) is divided into TTD-A, TTD-B and TTD-D depending on 3 gene loci.

 - Xeroderma pigmentosum.

 - Brittle, brittle hair.
-In part, alopecia areata-like herds are visible.
-As with Trichorrhexis nodosa, hair shaft fractures may occur.
+In some cases, foci similar to alopecia areata are visible.
+As with trichorrhexis nodosa, fractures may occur in the hair shaft.
 Longitudinal fractures (trichoschisis) are also often visible.

-- Further neuro-ectodermal changes (nail atrophy, koilonychia) may also occur.
+- More neuro-ectodermal changes (nail atrophy, koilonychia) may also occur.

-- Other symptoms include dry, ichthyose-like skin, mental retardation and increased photosensitivity, short stature, cataract.
+- Further symptoms include, dry, ichthyosis-like skin, mental retardation and increased photosensitivity, short stature, cataract.

-- Polarizing microscopic: tiger tail pattern = alternating bright, then dark bands
+- Polarisation microscopy: tiger tail pattern= alternating light, then dark bands

-- Scanning electron microscopy: cuticle degeneration and cortical degradation
+- Scanning electron microscopy: cuticle degeneration as well as cortical degradation

 - Traboulsi H, Davoli S, Catez P, Egly JM, Compe E. Dynamic partnership between TFIIH, PGC-1α and SIRT1 is impaired in trichothiodystrophy.
 PLoS Genet.
 2014 Oct 23;10(10):e1004732.